Kris Bryant Preview, Player Props: Rockies vs. Dodgers

 Kris Bryant At The Plate

-- In 30 of 78 games this year, he has scored, and five of those games included multiple runs.
+- In 38.5% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (6.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.